Towards Quantum Advantage in Financial Market Risk using Quantum Gradient Algorithms: Quantum Gradient Estimation using Maximum Likelihood Estimation

 Confidence intervals for the MLE estimate $\hat{g}$ can be derived using the likelihood ratio (LR) \cite{KochParameter}.
 Following the analysis in the supplementary information of \cite{grinko2021iterative}, the confidence interval at the $(1-\alpha)$ confidence level is the value $g'$ satisfying $\left\{ g' \in [0,1] : \log L(g') \ge \log L(\hat{g}) - q_{\chi_1^2}(1-\alpha)/2 \right\}$, where $q_{\chi_1^2}$ denotes the $(1-\alpha)$ quantile of the $\chi^2$ distribution.

 In Fig.~\ref{fig:mle_distribution} we show how MLE can be used to improve the estimate of Vega ($\partial \theta/\partial \sigma$) for the basket option from Fig.~\ref{fig:basket_histograms_theta} calculated with the simulation-free quantum gradient method.
+As discussed in Sec.~\ref{sec:second_order_exact_phase_oracle}, the SFQG method generates a probability peak of $50\%$ around the gradient up to the sign and another peak of $50\%$ around zero which we need to ignore.
+Because we can distinguish between these cases by adding a dummy variable to the function with a known gradient, we can consider only the case where we measure the gradient, and double the number of required shots to take into account the discarded measurements.
 First, in Fig.~\ref{fig:mle_distribution_a} we show that the final probability distribution after the application of the quantum gradient estimation algorithm does indeed fit Eq.~\eqref{eqn:ae_distribution}, and thus the QAE with MLE results from \cite{grinko2021iterative} can be used here too.
 For clarity, we only plot the measurement outcomes in the interval which contains most of the probability mass.
 In Fig.~\ref{fig:mle_distribution_b} we plot the log-likelihood $\log L(g')$ as a function of $g'$ across the same interval when we sample the quantum gradient circuit that produces the probability distribution in Fig.~\ref{fig:mle_distribution_a} 30 times.
 The MLE estimate $\hat{g}$ is the global maximum of the function (green dot), which is very close to the true value $g$ (dashed red line) and significantly better than the median of the final probability distribution (yellow arrow).
+In practice, the SFQG method requires double the number of shots (60) to account for the discarded shots due to the extra terms of Eq.~\eqref{eqn:sfqg_oracle_pp}.

 We note that one significant advantage of the MLE method is that because the final estimate is not constrained to be one of the $N$ possible discrete values, we can decrease the value of $N$ at the cost of increasing the number of samples we take, thus lowering the overall width and depth of the quantum circuit.
 For instance, while the distance between the $N$ possible discrete values in Fig.~\ref{fig:mle_distribution_a} is $0.0625$, the error $\epsilon$ in the MLE estimate in Fig.~\ref{fig:mle_distribution_b} is $\epsilon=4\times 10^{-3}$.